 Unlike descriptive and diagnostic HR analytics types, which focus on the past and present, predictive HR analytics is for the future.

-HR experts used this technique to answer questions like “what event will happen months or years from now?”, “What factors are responsible for the event?” and “What is the best course of action?”.
+HR experts used this technique to answer questions like “what event will happen months or years from now?”, “What factors will cause the event?” and “What is the best course of action?”.

 For example, HR teams can predict future employee turnover rates by analysing employee survey responses and performance reports.
 Predictive analysis data pinpoints high-performing employees and why they risk exiting the company in the future.
 The insights help HR teams implement suitable solutions to retain top talent.